kinnala/scikit-fem/paper/paper.md

 In contrast to FEniCS, Firedrake, SfePy, GetFEM++ and Netgen-NG, `scikit-fem` incorporates no compiled code making the installation quick and straightforward.
-We specifically target the finite element assembly instead of encapsulating the entire solution process from pre- to postprocessing into a single framework.
-As a consequence, we cannot provide an end-to-end experience when it comes to distributed high-performance computing.
-Instead, we focus on maximizing the performance and flexibility in a typical desktop environment.
+We specifically target finite element assembly instead of encapsulating the entire analysis from pre- to postprocessing into a single framework.
+As a consequence, we cannot provide an end-to-end experience when it comes to distributed computing.
+Instead, we focus on maximizing the performance and flexibility in typical desktop use cases.

 # Acknowledgements